 Walsh created this Pinot Noir by starting with five days of cold soak.
 Indigenous yeast was used for the eight days of primary fermentation.
 This was followed by four days of maceration before being pressed into neutral French puncheons (large oak barrels that usually hold 80 to 133 gallons) for 14 months of malolactic ageing.

 This shows Pinot Noir’s classic clear, bright red in the glass.
-The nose offers aromas of cherry, blackberry, and roast plum.
-The palate is dominated by tart cherry.
+The nose offers aromas of cherry, raspberry, blackberry, and roast plum.
+The palate is dominated by tart cherry and zippy acidity.
 The wine has excellent balance, and it all wraps up with a long finish.
 ABV is 13.5%.
 Just 80 cases were produced.

 Ser Cabernet Pfeffer Central Coast 2016